FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Experiments

+\textbf{Baseline.} We compare \textbf{FC-Vision} with two baselines.
+The first one is \textbf{Colli-Free}, a collision-only replanner following prior obstacle-adaptive aerial scanning methods \cite{song2020online,viswanathan2025adaptive}.
+The second is a stronger target-aware baseline, denoted as \textbf{Tar-Aware}, which explicitly accounts for target-surface coverage during replanning.
+It constructs an online generalized Voronoi diagram (GVD), samples GVD-guided high-clearance candidate viewpoints around the nominal path, filters FoV-occluded candidates, and selects a compact coverage-preserving viewpoint set via the streaming set cover approach in \cite{song2020online}.
+The selected viewpoints are ordered by the same SOP formulation as \textbf{FC-Vision}, connected by conventional collision-free A*, and passed to the same trajectory optimization backend.
+For fair comparison, all methods use FC-Planner \cite{feng2024fc} as the upstream planner and are integrated via the proposed plug-in strategy; all other modules are shared, and the only difference lies in the local replanning stage.

-\textbf{Metrics.} Evaluation focuses on flight efficiency and target visibility.
-Efficiency is measured by the flight time (FT) to finish the scan, while visibility is quantified by the target coverage rate (CR) that is derived from 3D reconstructions and the occlusion rate (OR), \textit{i.e.}, the fraction of frames where the target is occluded.
-To intuitively reflect overall scanning quality, we define the visibility-adjusted efficiency (VaE): $\mathrm{VaE} = \mathrm{CR}\cdot(1-\mathrm{OR})/\mathrm{FT}$.
-We also report the replanning computational latency (CL) to assess real-time responsiveness.
+\textbf{Metrics.} Evaluation focuses on flight efficiency, target visibility, and safety.
+Efficiency is measured by the flight time (FT), while visibility by the target coverage rate (CR) that is derived from 3D reconstructions and the occlusion rate (OR), \textit{i.e.}, the fraction of target-occluded frames.
+To intuitively reflect overall scanning quality, we define the visibility-adjusted efficiency (VaE): $\mathrm{VaE} = \mathrm{CR}\cdot(100-\mathrm{OR})/\mathrm{FT}$.
+Safety is measured by the success rate (SR) that counts collision-free scan completions.
+We also report the replanning computational latency (CL) to assess real-time performance.